County Assessor’s Office Donates Civil War Era Records to Jefferson County History Center at Jefferson College

-Pictured with the automobiles are, from left, Automotive Technology Associate Professor Gerard Uhls, College President Dr. Raymond Cummiskey, and Automotive Technology Professor Gary Boyher.
+Pictured with the automobiles are, from left, Automotive Technology Associate Professor Gerard Uhls, College President Dr. Raymond Cummiskey, and recently retired Automotive Technology Professor Gary Boyher.
 The donation was made possible by Autos of Europe Service Manager Jeff Huchowski, an alumnus of the Jefferson College Automotive Technology program.

 The donated equipment will be used to support student mastery of skills in connection with the college’s recent certification by the National Automotive Technicians Education Foundation (NATEF) and the National Institute for Automotive Service Excellence (ASE) for meeting strict industry standards in the areas of brakes, electrical/electronic systems, engine performance, engine repair, and suspension/steering.